ychen259/Managing-Team-GIthub/README.md

 - For each task in a user story, you should create a feature branch with a name that describes what you are working on.
 - Commit your changes to this branch
+- **Before pushing your branch to GitHub** make sure to update your code to reflect any changes made by team members using `git pull origin master`, which will pull changes from the *master* branch into your *feature* branch
 - Push your branch to GitHub, which allows you to:
     - make a pull request to merge the code into another branch
     - allow other team members to commit code to your branch